unumam/unumam.github.io/db.md

 ### Fastest on the Market!

-Here are the benchmarks.
-They are repeatable and include thousands of data-points. *UnumDB outperforms ALL competitors in ALL workloads!*
+All benchmarks are pubulicly available.
+They are repeatable and include thousands of data-points. **UnumDB outperforms all competitors in all workloads!**

 * [Graph Benchmarks](https://github.com/unumxyz/PyWrappedDBs/tree/master/BenchGraphs/MacbookPro).
 * [Text Search Benchmarks](https://github.com/unumxyz/PyWrappedDBs/tree/master/BenchDocs/MacbookPro).